 What Separates Good Interview Feedback from Bad?

-The U.S. Department of Labor estimates a bad hire costs up to 30% of the employee's first-year earnings.
-For an $80,000 role, that's a $24,000 loss.
-CareerBuilder's employer survey found that nearly 75% of employers admit to having hired the wrong person.
-Most of those bad hires trace back to vague feedback that doesn't give hiring managers enough information to make sound decisions.
+A bad hire costs up to 30% of the employee’s first-year earnings, according to U.S. Department of Labor estimates.
+For an $80,000 role, that’s a $24,000 loss.
+CareerBuilder’s employer survey found that nearly 75% of employers admit to having hired the wrong person.
+Most of those bad hires trace back to vague feedback that doesn’t give hiring managers enough information to make sound decisions.
+Structured self-evaluation examples apply the same discipline on the employee side - giving managers and employees a shared vocabulary for discussing performance after the hire is made.

 Here’s what separates useful feedback from the kind that leads to costly mistakes:

 Bad feedback is vague, unstructured, and impossible to compare across candidates.
-It leaves hiring managers guessing and opens the door to unconscious bias.
-Good feedback is specific, evidence-based, and tied to the role's actual requirements.
-It gives the hiring committee concrete data to work with.
+Hiring managers are left guessing and the door to unconscious bias opens.
+Good feedback is specific, evidence-based, and tied to the role’s actual requirements.
+Hiring committees get concrete data to work with.

-When every interviewer uses the same framework, you can compare candidates fairly across multiple conversations.
-This matters for legal defensibility too - structured interview feedback creates a paper trail showing each candidate was evaluated on the same criteria.
-Organizations using a skills-based hiring approach consistently report better outcomes because their feedback focuses on demonstrated abilities rather than gut feelings.
+Once every interviewer uses the same framework, fair comparison across multiple conversations becomes possible.
+Legal defensibility matters here too - structured interview feedback creates a paper trail showing each candidate was evaluated on the same criteria.
+Organizations using a skills-based hiring approach consistently report better outcomes because their feedback focuses on demonstrated abilities rather than gut feelings - especially for competencies like strategic thinking, where leadership interview questions provide the behavioral evidence that generic impressions miss.

 How Do You Write Structured Interview Feedback?

-Structured interviews have a predictive validity of .51 for job performance, compared to .38 for unstructured interviews, according to Schmidt and Hunter's landmark meta-analysis of 85 years of personnel research.
+Schmidt and Hunter’s landmark meta-analysis of 85 years of personnel research found that structured interviews have a predictive validity of .51 for job performance, compared to .38 for unstructured interviews.
 That means structured interviews are roughly 34% more effective at predicting whether someone will actually succeed in the role.
-The difference comes down to consistency.
+Consistency is the key difference.

-In a structured interview, every candidate answers the same questions and gets scored on the same criteria.
-The feedback follows the same format.
-This eliminates the "I just had a feeling" problem that derails unstructured processes.
+Every candidate answers the same questions and gets scored on the same criteria.
+Feedback follows the same format.
+Gone is the “I just had a feeling” problem that derails unstructured processes.

 Here’s a five-step framework for writing feedback that’s specific, defensible, and useful:

-This framework works whether you're using AI recruiting tools to manage your pipeline or running a fully manual process.
+Whether you use AI recruiting tools to manage your pipeline or run a fully manual process, this framework applies.
 The templates below follow this exact structure.

 Templates for Positive Hiring Decisions